anahita83radfar/online-quiz/README.md

   ![The Submit page](/assets/images/submit.jpg)

 - ### The High Scores page
-  - User can access this page by visiting the Home page.
+  - Users can access this page by visiting the Home page.
 This page includes the last highest scores of the users and the link to the Home page.

   ![The High scores page](/assets/images/high-scores.jpg)